-"damnation ..." may also be rendered "Judgment " or "condemnation," in any event the meaning and consequences are both serious and eternal.
+"damnation ..." may also be rendered "Judgment" or "condemnation," in any event the meaning and consequences are both serious and eternal.

 "not discerning the Lord's body..."
-This would apply either to the precious body of the Lord Jesus Christ sacrificed upon cross for all people, or the church which is his spiritual body of Christ, the offense being the same in either case.
+This would apply either to the precious body of the Lord Jesus Christ sacrificed upon cross for all people, or the church which is his spiritual body of Christ ... this includes the body of believers sitting right here in this audience.
+If you are disrespectful in any manner the offense is the same.